 In addition to the requirements for all music majors, the following courses of study are recommended for students writing a senior thesis in ethnomusicology or composition:

-- Students planning a thesis in ethnomusicology should take two units of anthropology for either Group B or Group X and three additional units in ethnomusicology.
+- Students planning a thesis in ethnomusicology should take two units of anthropology for Group II and three additional units in ethnomusicology.

 - Students planning a thesis in composition should take Music 343 and Music 481 (independent study in advanced composition).

 Before beginning their senior year, students planning to do a thesis in music must demonstrate their competence in the particular area in which they wish to work.
 That is, they may not use the thesis as an occasion to explore an entirely new area.
 The thesis may be an extended historical, ethnomusicological, or analytical project, which may include a performance; or a composition thesis, which must include a printed score, a recording of a performance, and an analytical essay.
 At the beginning of the senior year, students prepare short written proposals describing the nature of their theses for discussion with the entire music department prior to submitting proposals to the Division of the Arts for approval.

 Music department facilities include Kaul Auditorium, where the orchestra, Collegium, and chorus perform; the Reed chapel, which is used for Friday at Four concerts and other chamber music; the instructional media center (IMC), where students can borrow audio sound media equipment; and the Performing Arts Building, which houses the performing arts resource center (PARC), teaching studios, practice rooms, and a large rehearsal hall for Collegium, chorus, jazz, and chamber ensembles.
 The PARC has a library of scores, recordings, and videos; workrooms; and a computer lab.
 Practice rooms are available 24 hours a day to students enrolled in music courses.